alexrenz/mgfsm/README.md

 +   -(i)nput is optional as -(r)esume can also be used for pointing to the input source.
 +   -(i)nput and -(r)esume are mutually exclusive.
 +   -(o)utput is the only mandatory option.
 It points to the location where the translated frequent sequences will be written.
++   -temporalGap (-tg) is mandatory when using -timestampInput. -(g)amma values will be ignored when using -timestampInput

 **Timestamp-encoded input format**